eclipse-archived/codewind-docs/docs/_documentations/deployingcodewindremote.md

 Codewind enables you to develop your apps securely by securing the connection between your local editor and your remote Cloud deployment.
 To do this Codewind uses Keycloak, an open source identity and access management solution for modern applications and services, which is highly configurable to your environment.

 You install your preferred IDE on your local machine, and then use the Codewind `cwctl` utility commands to configure the secure connection between your local IDE and your chosen Cloud.
-For more information, see
+For more information, see [Configuring Codewind remote](configuringcodewindremote.html).

 ## What happens when you deploy Codewind remote